I am one of those people who started writing books in their retirement years.

 Both books are available here.

 Joseph-Louis Lagrange was an 18th Century mathematician who developed a means of solving problems in mechanics in terms of energy rather than the usual way, in terms of forces.
 The method entails describing a larger picture of how situations fit together to create phenomena such as potential (as in potential energy) and then describing individual instances in terms of that larger complex picture.
 With some poetic license, we can say that his approach works by first describing the “soul” of the situation (not in a theological sense, but as in the phrase, “the heart and soul of the matter”).
 And it becomes possible to look at the philosophical implications of how it works to describe the world in this manner of skipping the cause-and-effect.
+Ironically, such a bird’s-eye “big picture” view of the world and of science is fully compatible with also seeing in it randomness, once we understand how energy is random motion that has become organized into complexity and into directed actions.

 The point of seeing the faces pictured in the rocks is to realize that it requires an observer looking at them before they are “really” there, and yet they exist potentially on their own, in the shape of the rocks.
 That illustrates how wave collapse can occur on larger scales and is not limited to quantum mechanics.